Highland Park Way SW Connection Project

 Project Overview

-The Highland Park Way SW Connection project is intended to provide an improved path for people to walk, roll, and bike between the Highland Park and Riverview neighborhoods and the Duwamish River Trail.
-This project was identified as a priority in the Seattle Transportation Plan and through conversations with community groups such as the Highland Park Action Coalition and West Seattle Bike Connections
+The Highland Park Way SW Connection project is intended to provide an improved path for people to walk, roll, and bike between Highland Park and the Duwamish River Trail, while improving safety and calming traffic along Highland Park Way SW.

 Project Goals

-• Calm traffic along Highland Park Way SW to help increase safety and prevent collisions
+• Calm traffic along Highland Park Way SW to help prevent collisions.

 Current Conditions